SERG-Delft/rusiga/README.md

         return fitness
     end

-A population with GA-parameters is created as follows,
+A population with GA-parameters is created ...

     # Rusiaga::Population.new(#_of_invids,
     #                         chromosome_size,